RaphaelManke/firehose-debugger/README.md

 - Decoding base64 encoded records
 - Printing payload details to console with enhanced visualization

+## Context and Inspiration
+This Proof of Concept (PoC) is directly related to the AWS announcement described in the blog post: [AWS Lambda Introduces Tiered Pricing for Amazon CloudWatch Logs and Additional Logging Destinations](https://aws.amazon.com/blogs/compute/aws-lambda-introduces-tiered-pricing-for-amazon-cloudwatch-logs-and-additional-logging-destinations/)

+The project demonstrates a lightweight debugging mechanism for handling log delivery payloads, particularly focusing on:
+- Decoding compressed log records
+- Handling CloudWatch log exports
+- Providing a flexible endpoint for log stream debugging

 ## Prerequisites
 - Node.js
 - npm